brennan252/Immersive-Product-Display/README.md

 Using the created app, follow this next [tutorial](https://shopify.dev/apps/online-store/theme-app-extensions/getting-started#scaffold-and-register-a-theme-app-extension) to create and register a Theme App Extension for the app.

 ### Replace 'pages' and 'theme-app-extension' folders
-Download, this repository.
-Then, in the created app, replace the 'pages' and 'theme-app-extension' folders with this repository's two folders of the same name.
+Download this repository's 'theme-app-extension' and 'pages' folder.
+Then in the created app, replace the 'pages' and 'theme-app-extension' folders with this repository's two folders of the same name.

 ### Push The 'theme-app-extension' folder
-Within the folder, enter: "shopify extension push".
+Within the new 'theme-app-extension' folder, enter: "shopify extension push".

-The app should be up and running now.
+#### The app should be up and running now!